-Figure 7.7.1 The pixel detector leaves the tool on which has been integrated(ITT) and it enters into the transportation tool [DST].
-The blue structure underneath is equipped with pivoting and spring loaded wheels for an easy and shock free transfer outside the building.
+Fig. 7.7.1 The pixel detector leaves the tool on which has been integrated(ITT on the right)) and it enters into the transportation tool [DST on the left].
+The blue structure underneath the DST is equipped with pivoting and spring loaded wheels for an easy and shock free transfer outside the building.

-The driving force required to move the detector was provided by a winch attached to the far end of the DST that pulled the detector by a metal line attached underneath the detector at the PP0 area.
+The driving force required to move the detector was provided by a winch attached to the far end of the DST that pulled the detector by a metal line attached underneath the detector at the PPO area.